g3chench/router/README.md

     - If it's a TCP/UCP packet, send ICMP port unreachable message
     - If it's neither, packet is discarded

-  - If it'a for someone else
+  - If it's for someone else

     - Check checksum of the packet (discard if checksum is incorrect)
     - Send ICMP echo request if packet's TTL is 1, ICMP time exceeded message if TTL is less than 1, decrement TTL otherwise